cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

   :width: 700
   :alt: Github Repository Secrets

-II.
+III.
 Review The Configuration For Your Open edX Back End
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Review your global parameters.
 These will be pre-populated from your responses to the Cookiecutter command-line questionnaire.